-No Endorsement of Third Party Websites, Products, or Services
+No Endorsement of Third-Party Websites, Products, or Services

-The websites currently accessible at 511.org, m.511.org, and 511SFBay.org (collectively "Sites") are owned and operated by the Metropolitan Transportation Commission ("we", "our," or "us").
-The Sites or the Services may contain or feature references (including without limitation advertisements, hypertext or other links to other websites or applications) that are not owned, operated, controlled or reviewed by us.
+The website currently accessible at 511.org is owned and operated by the Metropolitan Transportation Commission ("we", "our," or "us").
+The Site or the Services may contain or feature references (including without limitation advertisements, hypertext or other links to other websites or applications) that are not owned, operated, controlled or reviewed by us.
 These references and links are provided solely as a courtesy and convenience to you and do not constitute sponsorship, endorsement, or recommendation by us or other affiliation with us.
-We specifically disclaim any and all liability from damages that may result from the accessing or use of any third-party websites or third-party software applications.
+We specifically disclaim any and all liability from damages that may result from the accessing or use of any third-party websites or third-party software applications